CSC207-UofT/course-project-trackr/phase0/progress_report.md

 #### Scenario Walk-Through

 Our typical walk-through has the user decide between creating a new event or managing previously set events.
-If they want to create an event, they need give it a name, date, associated person, and set time they want to be reminded before the event.
-If the user wants to view their events the program will display a list of upcoming events, the user can then choose to view more information about the event or delete it entirley.
+If they want to create an event, they need to give it a name, date, associated person, and set time they want to be reminded before the event.
+If the user wants to view their events the program will display a list of upcoming events, the user can then choose to view more information about the event or delete it entirely.

 #### Skeleton Program